olssonm/swish-php/README.md

 }
 ```

-*Note: in a real world scenario you probably want to use separate callback-urls for your refunds, payouts and payments to prevent unnecessary parsing as the example above*
+*In a real world scenario you probably want to use separate callback-urls for your refunds, payouts and payments to prevent unnecessary parsing as the example above.*

+> [!CAUTION]
-Please note that the callback from Swish is not encrypted or encoded in any way, instead you should make sure that the callback is coming from a [valid IP-range](https://developer.swish.nu/documentation/environments).
+> Please note that the callback from Swish is not encrypted or encoded in any way , instead you should make sure that the callback is coming from a [valid IP-range](https://developer.swish.nu/documentation/environments).

 ## License